oe/webpack-userscript-template/README.md

 ### Configure you browser: Chrome

 1. enable insecure localhost: navigate to `chrome://flags/#allow-insecure-localhost`, enable insecure localhost
-2. enable navigate to `chrome://extensions/?id=dhdgffkkebhmkfjojejmpbldmpobfkfo`(Chrome manage extensions page of `Tampermonkey`) and enable `Allow access to file URLs` (you need to manual reload page when dev userscript, see [#475](https://github.com/Tampermonkey/tampermonkey/issues/475#issuecomment-348594785) for more detail)
+2. enable file url access of extensions: navigate to `chrome://extensions/?id=dhdgffkkebhmkfjojejmpbldmpobfkfo`(Chrome manage extensions page of `Tampermonkey`) and enable `Allow access to file URLs` (you need to manual reload page when dev userscript, see [#475](https://github.com/Tampermonkey/tampermonkey/issues/475#issuecomment-348594785) for more detail)

 ### Dev